 How to Pick Your XDR Partner

-If you’re in the market for a Extended Detection & Response (XDR) service provider, what you’re really looking for is a partner.
-Your XDR company should be transparent in what they do and what they don’t do.
+If you’re in the market for an Extended Detection & Response (XDR) service provider, what you’re really looking for is a partner.
+Your Cybersecurity Operations company should be transparent in what they do and what they don’t do.
 Many times, people are promised the world and then find out that’s not quite the reality.
 We want to help you ask the right questions and find the right fit.

 Transparency about capabilities is an essential first step.
 You can weed out some candidates with softball questions.

 - Can they explain their technology stack and how they look at alarms?